Minnesota Trout Unlimited

 4. Rulemaking is an Important Opportunity

-The MPCA will be hosting a virtual webinar on May 19th and several in-person information sessions throughout the state in June to provide the context necessary to make informed comments on the proposed rulemaking.
+Watch the recording of the virtual webinar held on May 19th and/or an in-person information session held throughout the state in June to provide the context necessary to make informed comments on the proposed rulemaking.

 In-person public information sessions will be held throughout the state in June.
-Written comments can be submitted at these meetings
+Written comments can be submitted at these meetings, as well as afterwards.

 June 3 — Hinckley (9:30- 11:30 a.m.) — Little Falls (1:30-3:30 p.m.)